Getting Started¶

 Currently, the LUNA library is considered a “work-in-progress”; and thus it’s assumed you’ll want to use a local copy of LUNA for development.

-The easiest way to set this up is to install the distribution in a virtual environment.
+The easiest way to set this up is to install the distribution in your working environment.
 From the root of the repository:

-# Install a copy of our local tools into our virtualenv.
+# Install a copy of our local tools.

 If you want to install LUNA to your machine globally (not recommended), you can do so using the following single command: